algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 A [test plan](../quality_Assurance/test_plan.md) is written by the Quality Assurance (abbreviate QA after), listing how the code is verified and what is his method allowing anyone who have the competences to also check the code without changing the verification method.
 The checking process includes all tests which are closely or loosely related to the software.

-Therefore, this section refers to how the program's functionalities can be easily test and the ability to resume the test phase if the QA had to leave.
+Therefore, this section refers to how the program's functionalities can be easily tested and the ability to resume the test phase if the QA had to leave.

 ### 7.4 Flexibility